SAM33/2015-Collect-InfoReceiver-GUI/README.md

 <br/>
 ./main_release
 <br/><br/>
-4.run collectl in the system you want to monitor, for example:
+4.run collectl in the system you want to keep watch on <br/>, for example:
 <br/>
 collectl -A [ip you just got]:4000 -scmn -P
 <br/>